2i2c-org/team-compass/culture/code-of-conduct.md

 ### Where and how to report

 Please report all code of conduct violations using [our reporting form](https://docs.google.com/forms/d/e/1FAIpQLSeKFuoghGzftqqgaa0xllZyocdUJsWZmoSaFFlerimg4n_Y8A/viewform?usp=sf_link).
 This is a short Google Form that will be sent to the Executive Director.
+If you prefer, you may also [email the Executive Director directly](mailto:director@2i2c.org).

 If you would rather discuss the matter in person with a team member, send a direct message in the 2i2c Slack, or email a Steering Council member to schedule a time to talk.